 Gail L. Warden

-Gail L. Warden is president emeritus of Henry Ford Health System in Detroit.
-Warden served as president and CEO of Henry Ford Health System from April 1988 until June 2003.
+Gail L. Warden is president emeritus of Henry Ford Health in Detroit.
+Warden served as president and CEO of Henry Ford Health from April 1988 until June 2003.

-As former president and CEO, Gail Warden made great strides at Henry Ford Health System.
-His first formidable challenge was the 1990 restructuring of Henry Ford Health Care Corp., Henry Ford Hospital and Greenfield Health System into Henry Ford Health System.
+As former president and CEO, Gail Warden made great strides at Henry Ford Health.
+His first formidable challenge was the 1990 restructuring of Henry Ford Health Care Corp., Henry Ford Hospital and Greenfield Health System into Henry Ford Health.
 In more recent years, he steered the organization through turbulent times to maintain fiscal health and position the system for growth opportunities.

 Among his many accomplishments, the following rank among the most notable: